Reasons To Avoid Oil and What Gets Me Hot + the Best Vegan Reuben with Tempeh You’ll Ever Eat

 - Kale would be considered a high nutrient dense food because one cup of kale has only 33 calories, lots of fiber and a shit load of phytochemicals.

 - Oil would be considered a low nutrient dense food because one cup of oil has 1,927 calories, zero fiber and only a very small trace of phytochemicals, if any at all.

-So the goal here is to get your fat from unprocessed plant food.
+So the goal here is to get your fat from unprocessed plant foods.

 Put like that, it sounds pretty damn simple, am I right?

-If not eating oil sounds like something you want to experiment with, a good first step might be to rid your pantry and fridge of all pre-packaged foods that contains oil.
+If avoiding oil sounds like something you want to experiment with, a good first step might be to rid your pantry and fridge of all pre-packaged foods that contain oil.

 Once you’re off of those foods, maybe play around with some oil free recipes.

-When you’re ready to really clean out, join my weekly Plant Fueled Meal Plans and get your mind BLOWN with how tasty oil free food can be.
+When you’re ready to really clean out, join Plant Fueled Life and get your mind BLOWN with how tasty oil -free food can be.